 Anthropology majors have the opportunity to pursue departmental honors (a notation of “Distinction in Anthropology” added to the student’s transcript upon graduation).
 To earn departmental honors, students must:

 1. Complete the optional senior thesis.
 Students must meet all requirements of the senior thesis by the appropriate deadlines, and the thesis advisor(s) and Undergraduate Chair must thereafter approve the thesis for honors.
 See complete details on the senior thesis page.

 2. Achieve a 3.50+ GPA in all coursework applied to the Anthropology major.

 3. Opt-in to be considered for departmental honors by emailing the Undergraduate Coordinator no later than 30 days prior to your date of graduation.

 University of Pennsylvania Nondiscrimination Statement

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
-Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice).
+Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Franklin Building, 3451 Walnut Street, Suite 421, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice).